Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 First of all, at the level of the interior of the basin.
 Because the more our pool is loaded with limestone, the more “chance” we have of seeing it build up from the inside.

-And this as well at the level of the waterline as at the level of the walls and the bottom (especially if one has opted for a swimming pool liner as a coating).
+And this as well at the level of the waterline as at the level of the walls and the bottom (especially if one has opted for a liner as a coating).
 And a scaled pool is a pool whose water will be cloudy, and whose walls will be covered with gray or whitish deposits.

 Stains which, besides being unsightly, will promote the appearance of ‘impurities and algae development.
 Without forgetting the possible inconvenience for swimmers: possible irritation of the skin and eyes.